JurePotocnik/Kubernetes-deploy/README.md

 You need to install this kubeadm/kubelet and kubectl on every node you want to have.
 But for now you don't need this.
 You can install it later.

-To create the master for the kubernetes run command like this:
+To create the master for the kubernetes run the following command:
 ```
 sudo kubeadm init --apiserver-advertise-address=192.168.5.135
 ```
-For apiserver pust your IP of the server.
+For apiserver put your IP of the server.
 After a while you will get join command.
 Please copy it to somewhere or if you lose it run this command to print it again:
 ```
 kubeadm token create --print-join-command
 ```